davidbmacias10/davidbmacias10.github.io/_books/Educated.md

 status: Finished
 ---

 Tara Westover's *Educated* is a memoir where Dr Westover relates her pursuit and uphill battle in obtaining an education.
 Raised in a survivalist family that sidelined formal education and medical care, Westover's pursuit of knowledge was inspiring.
-Her story resonated deeply with me, my education wasn't a given but a pirvilege I had to fight for every day.&#8203;:contentReference[oaicite:1]{index=1}
+Her story resonated deeply with me: my education wasn't a given but a privilege I had to fight for every day.
+I'm glad I did.